Michael Muhammad, critic of Norfolk government, found guilty of disorderly conduct

 NORFOLK, Va.
 (WAVY) — A frequent critic of Norfolk’s city government has been found guilty of disorderly conduct.

 Michael Muhammad on Monday was given 90 days in jail on the misdemeanor charge, with 80 days suspended.
-He plans to appeal.
+According to his team, Muhammad also received a 12-month ban from city hall.
+He plans to appeal during the city council meeting set for Tuesday.

-Muhammad was charged by Norfolk police officer Alexander Benshoff after an incident outside council chambers.
+Muhammad was charged by Norfolk police officer Alexander Benshoff after an incident outside council chambers on December 7, 2021.
 Video of the encounter was presented in court on Monday, with Muhammad telling the court that he didn’t demonstrate disorderly conduct.

 “We were all upset, there was never a threat of violence or anything that interfered with public discourse in council … but this officer with a personal animus and a personal axe to grind, Alexander Benshoff, attacked me.”